 11 Things Every First-Timer Must Know Before Visiting Iran

-Let’s look at some of the main issues that every first-timer can face while traveling to Iran.
+Let’s look at some of the main issues that every first-time traveler can face while visiting Iran.
 Remember that life is meaningless without trying new things, so continue reading to be aware of the most common mistakes and avoid making them.

 Although the currency of Iran is Rial, Iranian people express the amount of price for products in Toman.
 It is confusing, but you will eventually get used to it.
 You should know that one Toman equals ten Rials, so if you are in a store and you buy a product which is 100,000 Rials, the cashier will ask you to pay 10,000 Tomans.

 3. Knowing no Persian Phrases

 Fortunately, many Iranians know a little English to help you find your way or buy something.
 However, when it comes to visiting Iran, it is good to know some useful phrases in the Persian language, especially phrases related to greetings, ordering food, shopping, and taking a taxi.

 Here are some of the most useful phrases for you:

 Chetori?/ Khoobi?
 (How Are you)